ziko-ahmed/ziko-ahmed/README.md

 # Hello, I'm Zulqarnain! 👋

 Welcome to my GitHub!
 I'm a Computer Science undergraduate at IIIT Sri City, passionate about using artificial intelligence, software engineering, and product development to create meaningful tech.
-I thrive on building AI-powered systems that solve real-world problems — from accessibility and automation to fintech and health tech. 🤖⚡
+I thrive on building AI-powered systems that solve real-world problems, from accessibility and automation to fintech and health tech. 🤖⚡

 ---